artaasd95/Behflow/src/backend/README.md

 ## Endpoints

 - `GET /health` - Health check
-- `POST /api/v1/chat` - Chat with the agent
+- `POST /api/v1/chat` - Chat with the agent (note: current implementation returns a placeholder response; see `docs/TASKS.md` for TODOs to implement real agent invocation)

+## Notes

+- The backend Dockerfile previously used `--no-cache-dir` with pip; this was removed on 2025-12-18 per maintainer request.

 ## Environment